hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 The :class:`~.signal.BaseSignal` class stores metadata in the :attr:`~.signal.BaseSignal.metadata` attribute that has a tree structure.
-By convention, the nodes labels are capitalized and the leaves are not capitalized.
+By convention, the node labels are capitalized and the leaves are not capitalized.

-When a leaf contains a quantity that is not dimensionless, the units can be given in an extra leaf with the same label followed by the "_units" suffix.
+When a leaf contains a quantity that has physical dimensions, the units can be given in an extra leaf with the same label followed by the "_units" suffix.
+If no units are specified the default values given in parentheses below are assumed.

 The metadata structure is represented in the following tree diagram.
-The default units are given in parentheses.
-Details about the leaves can be found in the following sections of this chapter.
+More detailed descriptions of the contents of the leaves can be found in the following sections of this chapter.

 ::